 - Distributor or Representative

 - Local Sales Office

-- Field Application Engineer (FAE)
+- Embedded Solutions Engineer (ESE)

 - Technical Support

-Customers should contact their distributor, representative or Field Application Engineer (FAE) for support.
+Customers should contact their distributor, representative or ESE for support.
 Local sales offices are also available to help customers.
-A listing of sales offices and locations is included in the back of this document.
+A listing of sales offices and locations is included in this document.

-Technical support is available through the web site at: http://www.microchip.com/support
+Technical support is available through the website at: www.microchip.com/support